inlets/docs.inlets.dev/docs/uplink/installation.md

   --from-file license=$HOME/.inlets/LICENSE_UPLINK
 ```

-## Setup up ingress for customer tunnels
+## Setup up Ingress for the control-plane

-Tunnels on your customers' network will connect to your own inlets-uplink-provider.

-There are two options for deploying the inlets-uplink-provider.

-Use Option A if you're not sure, if your team already uses Istio or prefers Istio, use Option B.
+Tunnel clients will connect to the client-router component which needs to be exposed via Ingress.

+You can use Kubernetes Ingress or Istio.
+We recommend using Ingress (Option A), unless your team or organisation is already using Istio (Option B).

 ### A) Install with Kubernetes Ingress

-We recommend ingress-nginx, and have finely tuned the configuration to work well for the underlying websocket for inlets.
-That said, you can change the IngressController if you wish.
+We recommend [ingress-nginx](https://github.com/kubernetes/ingress-nginx) for Ingress, and have finely tuned the configuration to work well for the underlying websocket for inlets.
+If your organisation uses a different Ingress Controller, you can alter the `class` fields in the chart.

-!!! note "Chart configuration changes - Sept 2024"

-    The configuration for a built-in issuer, and some ingress configuration has now moved up one level from the clientRouter, dataRouter, clientApi etc, to the top level of values.yaml.
-This is a breaking change and you will need to update your values.yaml file before upgrading the chart.

 Install ingress-nginx using arkade or Helm: